 The Pediatric Stroke Program works closely with CHOP's Department of Radiology where the latest imaging technology is available to accurately diagnose stroke and the conditions which cause stroke.
 Children's Hospital neuroradiologists are specially trained in pediatric care.

-Pediatric Stroke Program physicians are actively involved in research that focuses on many aspects of pediatric stroke including accurate and early diagnosis, new treatments, the relationship between stroke and congenital heart disease, and the effect of stroke on complex brain function, such as thinking and learning.
+Pediatric Stroke Program physicians are actively involved in research that focuses on many aspects of pediatric stroke care, including accurate and early diagnosis, new treatments, the relationship between stroke and congenital heart disease, and the effect of stroke on complex brain function, such as thinking and learning.
 The program also provides comprehensive training aimed at teaching healthcare providers about the signs, symptoms and treatment of stroke.

 The Pediatric Stroke Program also works closely with CHOP's Department of Rehabilitation Medicine to help children recover from stroke.
 Specialized inpatient and outpatient programs are designed by a multidisciplinary team consisting of a rehabilitation physician, nurse practitioner, physical therapist, occupational therapist, speech therapist, social worker and neuropsychologist, all working to help children reach their full recovery potential.

 A child's stroke affects everyone in the family.
 The Pediatric Stroke Program at Children's Hospital encourages active involvement of the family in all phases of care.
 Along with sensitive and caring medical staff, Children's Hospital has specially trained social workers, psychologists and child life specialists who help families cope with the many stresses associated with stroke.
 See our Resources for Families section for more.